Home, National Library of Ireland

 To mark the anniversary of one of the 1980s' most memorable events, the National Library of Ireland (NLI) has digitised 2,000 photos from the Live Aid concert and made them available to view online.

 The Band Aid Trust kindly donated its full archive to the National Library of Ireland (NLI) in 2017.
 It includes documents, personal stories, correspondence with donors, governments and broadcasters, as well as artwork, sound recordings, and hundreds of personal letters.
 The archive reflects the scale and complexity of the effort behind Live Aid.
-The full archive has been catalogued and will be made available to researchers in 2026.
+The archive has been catalogued and will be made available to researchers in 2026.

 Experience the Live Aid Concert through its amazing photographs

-To commemorate the 40th anniversary of Live Aid, we have released a selection of 2,000 photographs from the archive online.
+To commemorate the 40 th anniversary of Live Aid, we have released a selection of 2,000 photographs from the archive online.
 These photographs document both the preparation for and performances from the concerts held simultaneously in London and Philadelphia on 13, July 1985.

 Upcoming exhibition Live Aid at the National Library of Ireland